Mr8/timewall/README.md

-# TimeWall is a graph databases
+# TimeWall is a graph database
 > It be used to apply mathematic model and social network with graph algorithms and so on...

 ## Features: